🏒 Enterprise AI Consulting

-Emotion Recognition is the field of automatically detecting human emotions.
-Speech Emotion Recognition is a subfield of it that focuses on spoken signals.
-For example, given an audio file, decide if the speaker is angry, neutral, or happy.
+Emotion Recognition deals with automatically detecting human emotions.
+Speech Emotion Recognition is a subfield of Emotion Recognition that focuses on spoken signals.
+For example, Speech Emotion Recognition can decipher an audio file to determine if the speaker is angry, neutral, or happy.

 Connection to Sentiment Analysis

-Speech Emotion Recognition is related to Sentiment Analysis.
-But the latter is a subtopic of NLP focused on inferring the sentiment from text, not the speech signal.
-Speech Emotion Recognition and Sentiment Analysis together can capture semantic and vocal emotion.
+Speech Emotion Recognition is related to Sentiment Analysis, which is a subtopic of Natural Language Processing (NLP) that focuses on interpreting opinions from a piece of text.
+Speech Emotion Recognition differs as it infers the speech signal from audio data; instead of written text like Sentiment Analysis.
+Together, Speech Emotion Recognition and Sentiment Analysis can capture semantic and vocal emotion.

 Use Cases

-Speech Emotion Recognition can help call centres, customer service, and voice assistants.
-It can provide real-time feedback (e.g. sales coach to a salesperson) or large-scale analytics (e.g. finding the percentage of frustrated customers).
+Speech Emotion Recognition can help in areas including call centers, customer service, and voice assistants.
+It can provide real-time feedback (i.e. as a sales coach to a salesperson) or large-scale analytics (i.e. by finding the percentage of frustrated customers).

 Challenges

-There is a large body of research related to Speech Emotion Recognition.
-But no readily available commercial offering at the time of this writing.
-Below we list the challenges we foresee in building an enterprise-grade Speech Emotion Recognition system.
+There is an abundance of research related to Speech Emotion Recognition.
+However, at the time of this writing, there are no readily available commercial offerings.
+The Picovoice team has compiled a list of challenges we foresee in building an enterprise-grade Speech Emotion Recognition system below:

 Existing Datasets

-There are several free and paid datasets available for Speech Emotion Recognition.
-But there are shortcomings associated with them.
+There are several free and paid datasets available for Speech Emotion Recognition, but there are shortcomings associated with all of them.

-• These datasets are extremely limited in covering languages, speakers, genders, ages, dialects, etc. The problem of training, validating, and testing on a limited dataset is the abundance of overconfidence (overfitting) and hard failure in the field.
+• These datasets are extremely limited in covering languages, speakers, genders, ages, dialects, etc. Training, validating, and testing models on a limited dataset results in overconfidence (overfitting) and hard failure in the future.

 • There is no standard set of labels for human emotions!
 These datasets all use a slightly different set of emotions.